 1. Repair Damaged Infrastructure: Timely repair damaged roads, ditches, terraces, and other infrastructure in the tea garden to ensure road access.
 Clear and repair only when geological conditions are stable.
 Clear mud, stones, and other debris from the garden, wash off the mud on the tea plants to ensure clean leaves, aiding recovery.

-2. Drainage: If there is standing in the tea garden after heavy rain, promptly dig drainage trenches.
+2. Drainage: If there is standing water in the tea garden after heavy rain, promptly dig drainage trenches.
 Excavate temporary drainage ditches and improve existing channels.
 For severely waterlogged gardens, use a pump to remove water quickly.

 3. Shallow Cultivation: After the soil dries, perform shallow cultivation to restore its permeability, encouraging new root growth and recovery of plant vigor.